Anacostia River: Recreational amenities

 The Bladensburg Waterfront Park, part of the Prince George's County Department of Parks and Recreation, currently occupies the banks of the Anacostia near Alternate Route 1.
-The Port Towns Community Boathouse at the park is home to public boat and bike rentals, a public boat ramp and dock, as well as the rowing crews of the University of Maryland, The Catholic University of America, a community rowing school, and several local high schools.
+The Port Towns Community Boathouse at the park is home to public boat and bike rentals, a public boat ramp and dock, and a shell house used by the Washington Rowing School, the rowing crews of the University of Maryland and The Catholic University of America, and those of several local high schools: DeMatha Catholic, Elizabeth Seton, Montgomery Blair, and Walter Johnson.
+The Anacostia Community Boathouse, on the Washington, DC portion of the river, is home to Capital Rowing Club, DC Strokes Rowing Club, and various youth rowing programs.

 The Anacostia Riverwalk Trail (partially complete as of June 2016) connects Bladensburg Waterfront Park the Tidal Basin via 28 mile of paved, shared-use path with connections and spurs to the National Arboretum, Kenilworth Aquatic Gardens, Nationals Park, Maine Avenue Fish Market, and other locations.